Running Your Franchise As a Family Business

 Communication is also key.
 Sarah says when she and her brother Matt disagree, they focus on resolving their differences and don’t let it get in the way of their work.
 “Fights can be colorful, but we are the type of family that discusses the problem and moves on from it.
 We were taught that even if we had a problem with each other, the business must come first.”

-All in all, running a franchise as a family business brings unique challenges — yet the satisfaction that comes from your shared accomplishments is worth the effort to overcome them.
+All in all, running a franchise as a family business and starting a family business brings unique challenges — yet the satisfaction that comes from your shared accomplishments is worth the effort to overcome them.

 Categories: